Sam-Dragon/cloud/gcp/short-notes.md

   - Storage Admin: Manages buckets and all the objects in the bucket
   - Storage Object Admin: Manages all the objects within a bucket [cannot create new buckets]
   - Storage Object Viewer: Reads all the objects within a bucket [No editing]
   - Storage Object Creator: Creates objects in an a bucket

+- Custom Roles: if not defined in predefined roles

 # Scenarios
 - Compute Engine [IaaS] - VM management